-Not only does it get into the nucleas of our cells to protect our DNA, it can get into our mitochondiria, the power plants of the cell.
-Ergothieneine appears to function as a potent intramitochondrial antioxidant—I’ve talked about how important that is previously.
+Not only does it get into the nucleus of our cells to protect our DNA, it can even get into our mitochondria, the power plants of our cell.
+Ergothioneine appears to function as a potent intramitochondrial antioxidant, which I’ve talked about before.

-Well, we could certainly all use some mitochondrial protection, so where can we find it in our diet?
+Well, we could certainly use all the mitochondrial protection we can get.
+So, where can we find it in our diet?
 Well, it’s not made by plants.
 Not made by animals either, but by little microbes in the soil.
-Thankfully, we don’t have to eat dirt; it’s taken up through the root systems of plants and gets transferred to those who eat them, and those that eat those that eat plants, and so it ends up “widely distributed in both the plant and animal kingdoms,” That’s true, but a little misleading.
+Thankfully, we don’t have to eat dirt; it’s taken up through the root systems of plants, and gets transferred to those who eat them, and those who eat those who eat plants.
+And so, it ends up “widely distributed in both the plant and animal kingdoms.”
+That’s true, but a little misleading.

 Yes, it’s found in a variety of foods, but some more than others.
 It’s not found in fruit; not found in dairy.
 Fish have up to .07.
 Eggs have up to 0.7 in the yolk; twice as much in nuts and seeds; vegetables up to 3; grains up to 4.
 There’s a bunch in organ meats—particularly the kidneys of pigs, and the livers of chickens.
 Beans, however, up to 13 and a half.
 So, you know, yes, technically in both plant and animal kingdoms, but not really evenly distributed.

 Any kingdoms we missed, though?
 There is a third kingdom of multicellular organisms.
 How could we forget fungus?
 Mushrooms are the superstars here— nearly 40 times more than the closest competitor.

 Please consider volunteering to help out on the site.